yugabyte/yugabyte-db/docs/content/preview/architecture/docdb-replication/async-replication.md

 ### Active-active

-The replication of data can be bi-directional between two clusters, in which case both clusters can perform reads and writes.
-Writes to any cluster are asynchronously replicated to the other cluster with a timestamp for the update.
-If the same key is updated in both clusters at a similar time window, this results in the write with the larger timestamp becoming the latest write.
-In this case, the clusters are all active, and this deployment mode is called a multi-master or active-active deployment.
+The replication of data can be bidirectional between two universes, in which case both universes can perform reads and writes.
+Writes to any universe are asynchronously replicated to the other universe with a timestamp for the update.
+If the same key is updated in both universes at a similar time window, this results in the write with the larger timestamp becoming the latest write.
+In this case, the universes are all active, and this deployment mode is called a multi-master or active-active deployment.

 The multi-master deployment is built internally using two source-target unidirectional replication streams as a building block.
 Special care is taken to ensure that the timestamps are assigned to guarantee last writer wins semantics and the data arriving from the replication stream is not rereplicated.